trueos/trueos-docs/trueos-handbook/install.rst

    Boot Manager

 The default is to use :guilabel:`BSD` as it provides native support for boot environments.
-While :guilabel:`GRUB` provides some boot environment support, it may not be as up-to-date as the BSD support.
-It is recommended to only select :guilabel:`GRUB` if dual booting and the BSD boot manager does not find the other operating systems.
-If :guilabel:`none` is selected, no boot manager will be installed and boot environments will not be available.
+If :guilabel:`none` is selected, no boot manager is installed and boot environments will not be available.

 The next screen is shown in :numref:`Figure %s <text7>`.